Developmental milestones for baby twins during the first year, how and when will they develop new skills?

 All babies including twins will develop at their own rate.
 One may walk before the other, but it is true that your babies will learn off each other and other children.
 Though if one is not ready to physically move forward to the next step then they won’t.

-A year of firsts to look forward to, like that first smile, the first time they start moving rolling crawling and walking.
+A year of firsts to look forward to (read our story on twintuition), like that first smile, the first time they start moving rolling crawling and walking.
 Encouraging and watching twins reach their milestones is exciting.
 You may be wondering do twins develop slower than single babies, if they were born prematurely then possibly.

 Developmental milestones may be learned later than the average baby if born prematurely, have a low birth weight or have health issues after birth progressing more slower.